 \subsection{Inflation and milli-charged particles}

-Although the electric charge in the SM is quantized, with no experimental evidence so far to indicate any deviation of the charges of SM particles from quantization, it is nonetheless possible for the electric charge to deviate from the SM prediction.
-More specifically, the requirements of anomaly cancellation and the gauge invariance of the SM Yukawa interactions are alone insufficient to determine charge quantization, and they leave one degree of freedom that allows the electric charge in the SM to deviate from their values by a milli-charge parameter $\epsilon$.
+Although the electric charge in the SM is quantized, with no experimental evidence so far to indicate any deviation of the charges of SM particles from quantization, it is nonetheless possible for the electric charges to deviate from the SM predictions.
+More specifically, the requirements of anomaly cancellation and the gauge invariance of the SM Yukawa interactions alone are insufficient to determine charge quantization, and they leave one degree of freedom that allows the electric charge in the SM to deviate from their values by a milli-charge parameter $\epsilon$.
 In addition, it is not hard to visualize the existence of particles with fractional charges depending on $\epsilon$ that are not quantized.
 Such particles are known as mCPs.

-There many ways milli-charge can be introduced, including adding an $SU(2)\times SU(2)$ Dirac fermion with hypercharge $2\epsilon$ \cite{Okun:1983vw}, introducing an additional $U(1)$ gauge group \cite{Holdom:1985ag} which mixes with the SM $U(1)_{\text{em}}$ via kinetic mixing, utilizing the aforementioned remaining degree of freedom in the SM to allow neutrinos to have a milli-charge \cite{Foot:1990uf, Foot:1992ui}, or through introducing non-locality in QED \cite{Capolupo:2022awe, Abu-Ajamieh:2023roj}.
-Such proposal are interesting for other reasons, such as providing dark matter candidates like the dark photon, which arises in additional $U(1)$ scenarios where the gauge boson is stable or long-lived.
+There are many ways a milli-charge can be introduced, including adding an $SU(2)\times SU(2)$ Dirac fermion with hypercharge $2\epsilon$ \cite{Okun:1983vw}, introducing an additional $U(1)$ gauge group \cite{Holdom:1985ag} that mixes with the SM $U(1)_{\text{em}}$ via kinetic mixing, utilizing the aforementioned remaining degree of freedom in the SM to allow neutrinos to have a milli-charge \cite{Foot:1990uf}, or through introducing non-locality in QED \cite{Capolupo:2022awe, Abu-Ajamieh:2023roj}.
+Such proposals are interesting for other reasons, such as providing dark matter candidates like the dark photon, which arises in additional $U(1)$ scenarios where the gauge boson is stable or long-lived.